intel/QAT_Engine/README.md

 --enable-qat_for_openssl_master
     Enable the Intel(R) QAT OpenSSL* Engine to build against OpenSSL* master.

+--enable-openssl_install_build_arch_path
+    Enable the Intel(R) QAT OpenSSL* Engine to build against a packaged pre-built OpenSSL* that has either been pre-installed in your particular Linux distribution or else that you have installed yourself.
+    For example, for a Debian* based distribution, the OpenSSL* package is either pre-installed or else can be installed with the command:
+    `apt-get install openssl`.
+    This places both static and shared libraries associated with the OpenSSL* package in directory /usr/lib/<architecture>,
+    where <architecture> is a description of the architecture the package is intended to run on (for example, for an Intel(R) x86-based 64-bit architecture, GNU-compiled it would be 'x86_64-linux-gnu').
+In addition, for this example Debian* based distribution, the OpenSSL* header files associated with the OpenSSL* package are placed in directory `/usr/include/openssl`.
+    At the time of writing, for a recent Debian* based distribution such as `Ubuntu 18.04.1 LTS`, the version of this packaged OpenSSL* is version `1.1.0g`.
+Shared libraries corresponding to this version of OpenSSL* for compiled engine code are placed in directory `usr/lib/<architecture>/engines-1.1`, the `1.1` denoting that the version is in the `1.1.0` series.
+    Use of this option ensures that the Intel(R) QAT OpenSSL* Engine shared library, resulting from carrying out the Intel(R) QAT OpenSSL* Engine build and installation process, is placed in this directory rather than the default.
+    This option is disabled by default.

 --with-cc-opt="parameters"
     Sets additional parameters that will be added to the CFLAGS variable at